scatseisnet/scatseisnet/README.md

 <img src="logo_ssn.png" width=500>
 </p><br><br><br><br>

-This package transforms seismic time series into scattering coefficients with a scattering netowrk. __ScatSeisNet__ + its documentation is under construction, likely release date will be around April 2023.
+This package transforms seismic time series into scattering coefficients with a scattering network. __ScatSeisNet__ + its documentation is under construction, likely release date will be around April 2023.
 For now you can install the package with the following command:

 ```pip install -e . ```